Tokyo in 3 Days

 Imperial Palace Guided Tour

 You can only access the palace grounds on a Guided Tour.
-These free tours take place between Tuesday and Saturday at 10 am and 1.30 pm.
-There are 300 places available on a first-come-first-served basis.
-So we queue for the afternoon tour to find we are a few places too far back in the queue and therefore cannot participate.
+These free tours usually take place between Tuesday and Saturday at 10 am and 1.30 pm.
+There are 200 places available on a first-come-first-served basis.
+So, we queue for the afternoon tour to find that we are a few places too far back in the queue and therefore cannot participate.

 Tokyo Imperial Palace